Boundaries of planar graphs, via circle packings: Introduction

 \begin{proposition} Any circle packing of a bounded degree triangulation is $(D,\eta)$-good for some $D$ and $\eta$ that only depend on the maximum degree. \end{proposition}

-In a similar fashion to the circle packing setting, we define the carrier of the embedding of $G$, denoted by $\carr(G)$, to be the union of all the faces of the embedding.
+In a similar fashion to the circle packing setting, we define the carrier of the embedding of $G$, denoted by $\carr(G)$, to be the union of all the (closed) faces of the embedding.
 Note that if $G$ is a one-ended triangulation, then $\carr(G)$ is always an open simply connected set in the plane.
-Lastly, suppose that the edges of the graph are equipped with positive weights $\{w_e\}_{e\in E}$ and consider the weighted random walk $\{X_n\}$ defined by $P(X_1 = u | X_0 = v) = w_{(v,u)}/w_v$ for any edge $(u,v)$, where $w_v = \sum_{u: u \sim v} w_{(u,v)}$.
-A function $h:V\to \R$ is harmonic with respect to the weighted graph when
+Lastly, suppose that the edges of the graph are equipped with positive weights $\{w_e\}_{e\in E}$ and consider the weighted random walk $\{ X_n\}$ defined by $P(X_1 = u | X_0 = v) = w_{(v,u)}/w_v$ for any edge $(u,v)$, where $w_v = \sum_{u: u \sim v} w_{(u,v)}$.
+A function $h:V\to\R$ is harmonic with respect to the weighted graph when

-e or in other words, when $h(X_n)$ is a martingale.
-The general version of \cref{T:mainmainthm,T:martinbdry} is now stated in a straightforward manner.
+or in other words, when $h(X_n)$ is a martingale.
+The general version of Theorems~\ref{T:mainmainthm} and~\ref{T:martinbdry} is now stated in a straightforward manner.

-{\bf Theorems 1.1$'$ and 1.2$'$.} {\em Let $G=(V,E)$ be a bounded degree planar graph with a good embedding with straight lines such that $\carr(G)=U$.
+\begin{thms*} Let $G=(V,E)$ be a bounded degree planar graph with a good embedding with straight lines such that $\carr(G)=U$.
 Assume that $G$ is equipped with positive edge weights bounded above and away from $0$.
-Then the conclusions of \cref{T:mainmainthm,T:martinbdry} hold verbatim.}
+Then the conclusions of Theorems \ref{T:mainmainthm} and \ref{T:martinbdry} hold verbatim. \end{thms*}